-Complete original applications for CERF projects will be accepted from March 1, 2019, through close of business on January 31, 2020.
+Complete original applications for CERF projects will be accepted from April 1, 2022, through close of business (4:30 p.m.
+EST) on January 31, 2023.

-- 1. An original and one (1) copy of the standard CERF Project Application must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act, including that an emergency exists that meets the National Objective as prescribed in 24 CFR 570.483(d). - Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
+- 1. An original standard CERF Project Application must be submitted. - 2.
+Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act, including that an emergency exists that meets the National Objective as prescribed in 24 CFR 570.483(d). - 3.
+Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
 The following requirements must be met, documented and submitted with the application:

 - a.
 The CERF Reimbursement Spreadsheet and evidence of payment, including invoices, cancelled checks, and force account labor records and equipment records if applicant is seeking reimbursement. - b.
 Documentation of the citizen participation requirements must be met as referenced in Section III. - c.
 Authorizing Resolution to submit the project must be included.
 The Resolution must be signed by the applicant's CEO, dated and attested. - d.
 The Certification of Community Needs Having a Particular Urgency form. - e.
 A copy of the Declaration of Emergency signed by the Governor. - f.
 All funding Commitment Letters; if cash, please attach a bank statement; if loan, please attach proof of commitment from a lending institution. (if applicable) - g.
-The State eClearinghouse request for review must be submitted as referenced in Section III and the applicant must assure that it will comply with all environmental requirements promulgated in 24 CFR Part 58. - Letter of determination of eligibility for listing on the National Register of Historic Places from the Kentucky Heritage Council, and clearance from the State Historic Preservation Officer. (if applicable) - i.
+The State eClearinghouse request for review must be submitted as referenced in Section III and the applicant must assure that it will comply with all environmental requirements promulgated in 24 CFR Part 58. - h.
+Letter of determination of eligibility for listing on the National Register of Historic Places from the Kentucky Heritage Council, and clearance from the State Historic Preservation Officer. (if applicable) - i.
 The HUD-2880, Applicant/Recipient Disclosure/Update Report. - j.
-Projects containing water and sewer activities are required to have an approval letter from the Water Infrastructure Branch of the Division of Water (DOW) ensuring that the activities are included in all required planning documents (e.g. Wastewater Facilities Plans (WWFP), Asset Inventory, or the Kentucky Water Management Plans (KWMP)).
+Projects containing water and sewer activities must meet all Kentucky Division of Water (DOW) planning requirements.
+Proposed projects must be included in facility planning documents required by DOW such as: Kentucky Water Management Plans (KWMP), Wastewater Facilities Plans (WWFP) or Asset Inventory.

+A letter from the Water Infrastructure Branch of DOW approving the relevant plan is required, if applicable.
 Said approval letter must be dated within one (1) year of application submission.
 For information on these plans, contact:

-Russell Neal, Supervisor Wastewater Planning Section Phone: (502)782-7026 k.
+Russell Neal, Supervisor Wastewater Planning Section

+Phone: (502)782-7026

+k.
 Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (plans and specification approvals are good for a period of two (2) years).